Why Everything Feels Worse Now

 It's not just you.
 Things aren't made the way they used to be.
 And if you've noticed that the new sofa doesn't feel as solid as your grandmother's, or the sweater you bought last fall already looks tired after twelve washes, you're not being precious about it.
 You're right.

-What happened since then is a story about speed, and about the decision — made quietly, over decades, across industry after industry — to optimize for price at the point of purchase rather than value over time.
+What happened since then is a story about speed, and about a decision that got made quietly, over decades, across industry after industry: optimize for the price on the tag rather than the value over time.

 In furniture, it started with the widespread adoption of particleboard and MDF in the 1980s and 90s.
 These materials are cheaper to produce, faster to assemble, and easier to ship flat.
 They also absorb moisture, sag under weight, can't be refinished, and don't survive a move intact.
 The furniture you buy today at most major retailers is not designed to last ten years.
 It's designed to look good in a showroom and cost less than solid wood.
 That's the whole calculation.

-Tons of furniture are thrown away in the United States every year.
-Most of it can't be repaired, refinished, or repurposed — because it was never made from materials that allow for any of those things.
+Tons of furniture and furnishings became waste in the US in 2018, according to the EPA, and about 80% of that went straight to landfill.
+Very little of it can be repaired, refinished or repurposed, because it was never made from materials that allow for any of that.

 The average piece of clothing is worn significantly fewer times today than it was fifteen years ago.
 We own more than ever, spend more collectively on clothing than ever, and yet the average quality of what's in our closets has declined steadily.
-The math on this is brutal once you see it: a thirty-dollar shirt that lasts one season and gets replaced is not cheaper than a hundred-dollar shirt that lasts a decade.
-It's three times more expensive, and it produces ten times the waste.
+The math is brutal once you see it.
+A thirty-dollar shirt that lasts one season and gets replaced is not cheaper than a hundred-dollar shirt that lasts a decade.
+It's three times more expensive, and it leaves a pile of dead shirts behind it.

 "A cheaper piece that needs to be replaced every few years ends up costing more in the long run.
 We've just gotten used to doing the math wrong."

-And through all of this — the thinning of materials, the shortening of lifespans, the systematic substitution of the appearance of quality for actual quality — prices have not gone down.
+And through all of this, the thinning of materials, the shortening of lifespans, the quiet swap of the appearance of quality for the real thing, prices have not gone down.
 They've gone up.
 The particleboard sofa costs what a solid wood sofa cost a generation ago.
 The polyester blazer costs what a wool blazer cost.
 You're paying the same price for a fraction of the thing.

 I didn't start buying and selling vintage because I thought it was charming or nostalgic.
 I started because I kept noticing the gap between old things and new things when they sat next to each other.
 The weight of a brass candlestick versus a new one from a home goods chain.
 The hand of a wool blazer from the 1970s versus something labeled wool today with a 30% synthetic blend.
 The solidity of a side table built from real walnut versus one that looks identical in a photograph but wobbles when you set a glass on it.

 The old things are just better.
-Not always — there's plenty of vintage that's worn out or poorly made.
+Not always.
+There's plenty of vintage that's worn out or badly made.
 But the good stuff that has survived to reach us has done so because it was built to survive.
 That's a kind of quality proof that nothing new can replicate.
 A piece of furniture that's fifty years old and still solid has already passed a test that no new piece has taken yet.

 There's also something that doesn't show up in any statistic, which is the way a room feels when it contains things made with actual care.
 The texture of hand-thrown pottery.
 The warmth of unlacquered brass developing its own patina.
 The weight of a glass that was blown rather than molded.
-These things register — in your hands, in your peripheral vision, in the way a space feels at the end of a long day.
+These things register in your hands, in the corner of your eye, in how a room feels at the end of a long day.
 They're not luxuries.
-They're just the difference between objects that have a relationship with the person using them and objects that don't.
+They're just the difference between things you have a relationship with and things you don't.

-If any of this resonates, browse what we currently have at loomvintage.com.
-New finds go up every week — furniture, lighting, home decor, brass, glassware, ceramics, and natural fiber clothing.
+If any of this sounds right to you, have a look at what's in the shop at loomvintage.com.
+New pieces go up every week.
+Furniture, lighting, home decor, brass, glassware, ceramics and natural fiber clothing.
 Everything ships nationally, or text 203-307-5385 if you want help finding something specific.

-Our Fairfield shop at 1139 Post Road in the Brick Walk opens this spring.
-Come find us.
+The shop at 1139 Post Road in the Brick Walk opens again on September 1st.
+Come find me.

 Shop New Arrivals